 - p.
-GRNC "Groups Not Counted" GRNC means, "The groups in this message have not been counted." - (1) This prosign is included in the prefix if it is necessary to indicate that the groups have not been counted.
+GRNC "Groups Not Counted" GRNC means, "The groups in this message have not been counted". - (1) This prosign is included in the prefix if it is necessary to indicate that the groups have not been counted.
 It will be included in messages bearing an accounting symbol when groups are not counted. - (2) When it is desired that a message contains a numerical group count and the group count has not been determined prior to transmission, the prosign GRNC may be employed in the message heading and the actual group count transmitted in the final instructions. - q.
 HM (Emergency Silence Sign). - (1) Emergency Silence may be imposed or lifted by a station only when authorized by competent authority. - (2) When an authentication system is in force, a station must always authenticate a transmission which: - (a) Imposes emergency silence. - (b) Lifts emergency silence. - (c) Calls a station(s) during a period of emergency silence.

-402.q.
-(Continued)

-- (3) Stations do not answer or receipt for a transmission imposing emergency silence.
-Thereafter, until directed to resume, stations may transmit only as directed by competent authority. - (4) "HM" transmitted three times means: "Cease transmissions immediately.
-Silence will be maintained until directed to resume." - (a) After a call HM HM HM means "Station(s) addressed cease all transmissions on this net immediately."
+(3) Stations do not answer or receipt for a transmiss ion imposing emerge ncy silence.
+Thereafter, , until directed l to resume, stations may transmi t only as dir ected by con mpetent autho rity.

-To impose Emergency Silence on the net BF6 transmits:

-K49 DE BF6 HM HM HM ZNB\ AR

-(b) After a call HM HM HM followed by a frequency or a frequency designator means, "Station(s) addressed cease all transmissions immediately frequency .... (or that indicated by frequency indicator)."

-To silence 6F2 on 2700 kcs only, BF6 transmits:

-6F2 DE BF6 HM HM HM 2700 ZNB\ AR

-To silence 6F2 on frequency indicated by designator B4, BF6 transmits:

-6F2 DE BF6 HM HM HM B4 ZNB\ AR
+- "HM" transmitted three times means: "Cease transmissions immediately.
+Silence will be maintained until directed to resume". - ease

+(a) After a call HM HM HM means "Station(s) addressed call transmissions on this net immediately".
+Example: To impose Emergency silence on the net BF6 transmits: K49 DE BF6 HM HM HM ZNB AR (b) After a call HM HM HM followed by a frequency or a frequency designator means, "Station(s) addressed cease all transmission immediately frequency (or that indicated by frequency indicator)".
+Example: To silence 6f2 on 2700 kcs only, BF6 transmits: 6F2 DE BF6 HM HM HM 2700 ZNB AR To silence 6F2 on frequency indicated by designator B4, BF6 transmits: 6F2 DE BF6 HM HM HM B4 ZNB AR and transmitting the operating signal meaning, "Negative" followed by HM HM HM.
+Example: To lift Emergency Silence on the net BF6 transmits: K49 DE BF6 ZUG\\ HM HM HM ZNB AR To lift Emergency Silence for 6F2 on 2700 kcs only, BF6 transmits.
+6F2 DE BF6 ZUG HM HM HM C7A ZNB AR To lift Emergency silence for 6F2 on frequency indicated by designator C7A, BF6 transmits: 6F2 DE BF6 ZUG HM HM HM C7A ZNB AR IMI "Repeat" - IMI means, "Repeat, or I regret, message or portions of a message as indicated".
+(1) IMI without identification data means repeat all of your last transmission.
+Example: PW6 requests a repetition of the entire transmission just completed by 6F2: 6F2 DE PW6 IMI K

-ZNB\ is assumed to mean "Authentication is \\\\\."
+\ ZNB is assumed to mean "Authentication is \\\\\\".

-(5) Emergency silence is lifted by addressing the station(s) concerned and transmitting the operating signal meaning, "Negative" followed by HM HM HM.
+Emergency silence is lifted by addressing the station(s) concerned portion of your transmission."